ms/buildtogether.tech/versioning/index.md

 If you use Git on the command line and you *don't* provide a message using the `-m` flag, it will launch an editor so that you can write a longer message.
-This is a good thing, except that the default editor on most Unix systems is something called Vim, whose interface is no more intuitive that Git's.
+This is a good thing, except that the default editor on most Unix systems is something called Vim, whose interface is no more intuitive than Git's.
 (In fact, one of the most frequently-viewed questions on [Stack Overflow][stack-overflow] is "[How do I exit the Vim editor?][so-exit-vim]".
 Unsurprisingly, another frequently-viewed question on Stack Overflow is "[How do I make Git use the